Third Battle of Seoul: Evacuation of Seoul

 Ridgway warned his forces around noon on the 4th to expect orders to withdraw to Line D, all Corps abreast.
 I and IX Corps in the meantime were to pull back at 20:00 to intermediate positions 6-8 mi south of the Han and hold until Air Force and Army supplies stocked at Suwon, 10 mi farther south, had been removed.
 Ridgway expected the supplies to be cleared within 24 to 36 hours.
-Ridgway intended that the starting hour of the intermediate move provide time for the 3rd Logistical Command to finish evacuating Inchon, ASCOM City and Kimpo airfield.
-On 3 January Ridgway had notified Col. John G. Hill, commander of the 3rd Logistical Command, to cease port operations at Inchon at noon the next day.
+Ridgway intended that the starting hour of the intermediate move provide time for the 3rd Logistical Command to finish evacuating Inchon, ASCOM City and Kimpo Airfield.
+On 3 January Ridgway had notified Colonel John G. Hill, commander of the 3rd Logistical Command, to cease port operations at Inchon at noon the next day.
 The deadline seemed reasonable since the gradual reductions of stocks at the port and airfield areas since early December already had brought items on hand to modest quantities.
-But unforeseen delays in getting some reserve stocks released from Eighth Army staff officers, too few tankers, too little suitable shipping for such items as long lengths of railroad track, and an overestimate of the ammunition that would be issued to line troops had prevented Colonel Hill from removing all stocks by the designated hour.
-After receiving Ridgway's noontime orders, General Milburn, in whose sector the port and airfield lay, instructed Hill to execute his demolition plans as soon as he had removed all troops other than demolition crews.
+But unforeseen delays in getting some reserve stocks released from Eighth Army staff officers, too few tankers, too little suitable shipping for such items as long lengths of railroad track, and an overestimate of the ammunition that would be issued to line troops had prevented Hill from removing all stocks by the designated hour.
+After receiving Ridgway's noontime orders, Milburn, in whose sector the port and airfield lay, instructed Hill to execute his demolition plans as soon as he had removed all troops other than demolition crews.
 While back shipment at Inchon did continue through the favorable afternoon tide on the 4th, Hill's main attention was diverted to rendering the airfield and port facilities useless to PVA/KPA forces.
 All port units scheduled to travel south by road had gone by the time Hill received Milburn's instructions, and the last Fifth Air Force unit except for Army aviation engineers had flown from Kimpo to a new base in Japan.
 Through the afternoon these engineers burned the airfield buildings and the drums of aviation gasoline and napalm remaining at Kimpo while Eighth Army engineers from the 82nd Engineer Petroleum Distribution Company destroyed the four- and six-inch pipelines between Inchon and Kimpo and the booster pumps and storage tanks at the airfield.
 Members of the 50th Engineer Port Construction Company began demolishing the Inchon port at 18:00.
 All main facilities except one pier and a causeway to the island of Wolmi-do, were destroyed.
 Prime targets were the lock gates of the tidal basin, which by compensating the Yellow Sea's wide tidal range had largely given Inchon the capacity of a principal port.
 The demolitions at Wolmi-do as well as the city itself were completed by 03:00 on the 5th.
-Colonel Hill and his remaining troops left by water for Pusan within the hour.
-Supplies destroyed at Kimpo, ASCOM City and Inchon included some 1.6 million gallons of petroleum products, 9,300 tons of engineer materiel, and 12 rail cars loaded with ammunition.
+Hill and his remaining troops left by water for Pusan within the hour.
+Supplies destroyed at Kimpo, ASCOM City and Inchon included some 1.6 million gallons of petroleum products, 9,300 tons of engineer materiel and 12 rail cars loaded with ammunition.
 While time and tide may have made the destruction of this materiel unavoidable, the extensive damage to port facilities could not be fully justified.
 Denying the enemy the use of a port was theoretically sound; on the other hand, the UN Command's absolute control of Korean waters made Inchon's destruction purposeless.